Powerlearnproject/se-day1-assignment-Mikaeli2001/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. is a branch of computer science which is used for developing, maintaining and testing of software importance include: flexibility where systems handle many functions without affecting perfomance security where it is enhanced practices like authentification

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering. mastering machine complexity

-List and briefly explain the phases of the Software Development Life Cycle.
+List and briefly explain the phases of the Software Development Life Cycle. planning where you identify requirements, scope and purpose design which involves building a framework requirement analysis where you identify final user specification coding this refers to converting software design into code testing where you examine the software for any bugs

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.